-The Alabama Department of Insurance has a 7-step process on how to become an insurance agent in Alabama.
-We’ll walk you through step-by-step; from the license application to insurance test prep, to the Alabama insurance exam, and beyond.
+The Alabama Department of Insurance website has a 7-step process on how to become an insurance agent in Alabama.
+We’ll walk you through step-by-step; from the license application to insurance test prep, to the Alabama insurance exam, and relevant insurance laws.

 This guide has everything you need to know to get your AL insurance license quickly and easily.

 Recommended: Interested in getting started?
 We recommend using Kaplan’s online study packages, which come with a 93% pass rate.

 How to Get Your Alabama Insurance License

 Getting your insurance license in Alabama is easy!
 Just follow our step-by-step guide.
 Be sure to bookmark this page so that you can visit it again throughout this process.

 Step 1.
 Which Insurance Licenses Do You Need?

 The first step to getting your insurance license is choosing which licenses you need.
 The most common licenses new insurance agents get are the property & casualty license (P&C), life and health insurance license (L&H).